Welcome to Bluegrace Portuguese Water Dogs.

 Based north of Melbourne, Australia, we have been involved in this breed since 1997.
 There are a number of pages to explore here, and for those of you interested in getting involved with the breed, we are enthusiasts happy to meet with you, share our knowledge, and show you our dogs.
 And if you do visit, if you’ve been able to read through all or most of this website, that will give us a big step up on our discussions.

-We may have another litter later this year with pups ready to go 3 months after that (so in early 2018 ).
 I would highly recommend you touch base shortly so that we can work together to see if I am the right breeder for you and if I think you can handle this very energetic and messy breed.

 Our pups are $2400 for black pups.
 We do not release the pups until 12 weeks of age, and that price includes both the C3 and C5 vaccination at the appropriate time, chips, and desexing.
 Our pups are not available undesexed unless you are intending to show the dog.